Foreign policy of the Recep Tayyip Erdoğan government: Doctrine

-Developing close relations with all rising global powers, China, India, Russia and Brazil, would be a key in that process.
-Seeking a leading role in intercivilisational and interreligious dialogue would become one of Turkey's leading priorities, as Turkey could capitalise on his historical and cultural legacy.
+Developing closer relations with countries such as China, India, Russia and Brazil was identified as an important part of this process.
+Greater involvement in intercivilisational and interreligious dialogue was also designated as one a foreign policy priority, drawing on Turkey's historical and cultural ties.

 Future

 The "2023 vision" of the government, to mark the Turkish Republic's centennial, was formulated by Davutoğlu as follows:

 First, Turkey aims to achieve all EU membership conditions and become an influential EU member state by 2023.
 Second, it will continue to strive for regional integration, in the form of security and economic cooperation.
 Third, it will seek to play an influential role in regional conflict resolution.
 Fourth, it will vigorously participate in all global arenas.
 Fifth, it will play a determining role in international organizations and become one of the top 10 largest economies in the world.

 To achieve them, Turkey must make progress in all directions and in every field, take an interest in every issue related to global stability, and contribute accordingly.